keivrijdag/keivrijdag/README.md

 ### What is the Giacoconstant?

-The universal Giacoconstant is known since already 1700 AD.
 The Giacoconstant, G, can be calculated as such:

 ![Giacomonday constant](giacomonday_constant.png)

+The 'plus one' is to emphasize that we are always willing to read that one extra article.

 ## History